kfmResearch-NumericsTeam/StrucEng_Library_Plug_in/tools/distrib/README.md

 ## Tools

 This document describes the setup tools to build, package and deploy strucenglib on linux.
 All dependencies are captured in the provided vagrant box.
+Install vagrant as described in /tools/vagrant.

 ```
 # boot vagrant and login